mir-group/phoebe/doc/sphinx/source/running.rst

   export OMP_NUM_THREADS=8
   mpirun -np 2 --bind-to none ./path_to/phoebe -ps 2 -in inputFile.in -out outputFile.out

-Note: the poolSize parameter must be an integer divisor of the number of MPI processes.
+.. note:: the poolSize parameter must be an integer divisor of the number of MPI processes.
-For example, if using 10 MPI processes, the poolSize can only be set to 1 (no pool parallelization), 2, 5 or 10.
+For example, if using 10 MPI processes, the poolSize can only be set to 1, 2, 5, or 10, with the highest number having the lowest memory footprint but slowest performance.